yangshun/tech-interview-handbook/contents/coding-interview-techniques.md

 When given a coding interview question, candidates should start by asking clarifying questions and discussing a few possible approaches with their interviewers.
 However, this is where most candidates tend to get stuck.
 Thankfully, there are ways to do this in a structured manner.

-Note that not all techniques will apply to every coding interview problem.
+Note that not all techniques will apply to every coding interview problem, and you can also use multiple techniques on one single problem!
 As you apply these techniques during your practice, you will develop the intuition for which technique will be useful for the problem at hand.

 ### 1. Visualize the problem by drawing it out